 The work is starting just in time for the “Get Your Ears On – A Mickey and Minnie Celebration” event, which starts January 18 and debuting a new Mickey’s Mix Magic nighttime show.
 We also just saw photos of the new Mickey Mouse monorail passing through Disneyland as part of the festivities.

-We’ll keep you updated on Sleeping Beauty Castle in Disneyland and let you know if the project gets delayed at all and when to expect it back open.
+We’ll keep you up-to-date with Sleeping Beauty Castle in Disneyland and let you know any changes in the project and when to expect it back open.

 I want to know what you think about the Sleeping Beauty Castle refurbishment in Disneyland…